huijing/huijing.github.io/_posts/2016-02-29-organising-meetups.md

 4. Based on your findings from step #2 and #3, determine the best day for your own meet-up.
 *Note: it will be very challenging to find a day that doesn't clash with another meet-up, so try to not to schedule on the same day as a meet-up which shares the same audience as yours*.
 5. If you already have a venue, great!
 If not, refer to the list of [events by location](https://data.webuild.sg/dataset/events-per-location/).
 Contact the organisers of past meet-ups to ask for venue contacts. (*You may have to zoom in the map, Singapore isn't very big* <span class="kaomoji">¯\\\_(ツ)\_/¯</span>)
 6. Check the [event duration](https://data.webuild.sg/dataset/events-per-duration/) data to help you decide how long your meet-up should be.
 Ideally, we'd like to have things wrap up within 2 hours so people can hang out *AFTER* the meet-up.
-Tired people tend to go home immediately after the meet-up :sob:.
+Tired people tend to go home immediately after the meet-up <span class="emoji">😭</span>.

 ### More Gardenia than Cactus